redeslab/docs/docs/updates.md

-## HOP Protocol Updates
+### HOP Protocol Updates

-### Pool and Miner version 1.0.0_gr has been released
++ Pool and Miner version 1.0.0_gr has been released

-2020-11-24 Update histroy:

-1. Micro-payment systematically reconstruction.
+Micro-payment systematically reconstruction.
 The ETH gas fee has been reduced to 1/3 and improve the stability of transaction and increse the speed of transction.

+2020-11-24 add histroy:

-2. Add Pool bas command, the usage of bas is listed as below:
+1. Add Pool bas command, the usage of bas is listed as below:

 	Usage:
   	Pool bas [flags]